PX4/PX4-Devguide/en/ros/mavros_offboard.md

     rate.sleep();
 }
 ```
-Before publishing anything, we wait for the connection to be established between mavros and the autopilot.
+Before publishing anything, we wait for the connection to be established between MAVROS and the autopilot.
 This loop should exit as soon as a heartbeat message is received.
 ```C++
 geometry_msgs::PoseStamped pose;
 pose.pose.position.x = 0;
 pose.pose.position.y = 0;
 pose.pose.position.z = 2;
 ```
-Even though the px4 flight stack operates in the aerospace NED coordinate frame, mavros translates these coordinates to the standard ENU frame and vice-versa.
-This is why we set z to positive 2.
+Even though the PX4 Pro Flight Stack operates in the aerospace NED coordinate frame, MAVROS translates these coordinates to the standard ENU frame and vice-versa.
+This is why we set `z` to positive 2.
 ```C++
 //send a few setpoints before starting for(int i = 100; ros::ok() && i > 0; --i){